palbock/RedHat/Setup.md

  ## Trigger Rundeck job from Jenkins

  Use the Rundeck script in Jenkinsfile from test-app.
 Credentials must be added in Jenkins as well as a parameter specifying the Rundeck job ID.
+API token can be generated in Rundeck and used with the SSH user + secret text credential in Jenkins.

  ## Rundeck plugin
 * [Nexus3-Rundeck plugin info](https://docs.rundeck.com/plugins/nexus/2017/08/11/nexus3-options-provider.html)